Karen Kinzie

 Karen (Whitson) Kinzie has been a violinist with the Colorado Symphony since 1993.
 Originally from Chicago, she graduated from Indiana University where she studied with James Buswell and Nelli Schkolnikova.
 Prior to joining the Colorado Symphony, Karen played in The Florida Orchestra, The Florida Philharmonic, and The Grant Park Orchestra in Chicago.

 Karen and her husband, Colorado Symphony’s Principal Percussionist John Kinzie, perform in the Grand Teton Music Festival every summer.
 In the spring, Karen plays concertmaster for mini musica, a Colorado Symphony outreach program for children.
-In the summer of 2020, she launched a monthly summer patio performance series, which continues still.
+When she’s not teaching or playing in the orchestra, Karen enjoys curating programs for The Coda Ensemble, which is made up of a string quartet from the symphony plus her husband John on percussion.

 Karen’s favorite composers are Brahms and Prokofiev, but she also listens to Coldplay and Sting.
 Her interests include camping, golfing, walking, and cooking.
 She maintains a private violin studio and runs her own business with Mary Kay, where she is a Senior Independent Beauty Consultant.